Public Health Emergency - Leading a Nation Prepared

 Disclaimer: This webpage is intended to provide general information about the HHS Secretary’s legal authorities to prepare for and respond to public health and medical emergencies and is not intended to provide specific legal advice or guidance.
-The discussion does not provide an exhaustive list of the HHS Secretary’s legal authorities to prepare for and respond to public health and medical emergencies.
+This information does not provide an exhaustive list of the HHS Secretary’s legal authorities to prepare for and respond to public health and medical emergencies.
 Individuals should always seek the advice of an attorney with any questions they may have regarding a legal matter.

-to take action to prepare for and respond to public health and medical emergencies under several statutes, primarily including the Public Health Service (PHS) Act, Federal Food, Drug and Cosmetic Act, and the Social Security Act.
+The HHS Secretary has legal authority to take action to prepare for and respond to public health and medical emergencies under several statutes, primarily including the Public Health Service (PHS) Act; Federal Food, Drug and Cosmetic Act; and the Social Security Act.
 Various other legal authorities may also authorize the HHS Secretary to respond to public health and medical emergencies.

 In general, the legal authority of the HHS Secretary for each of the following circumstances is:

-Even without the HHS Secretary declaring a public health emergency under section 319 of the PHS Act, she has broad legal authorities to provide assistance to states and local entities and to conduct studies.
+Even without the HHS Secretary declaring a public health emergency under section 319 of the PHS Act, he/she has broad legal authorities to provide assistance to states and local entities and to conduct studies.
 Some examples of actions that the HHS Secretary may take, if appropriate, include:

 The HHS Secretary is authorized to take the following actions when a Public Health Emergency is declared.

 A public health emergency declaration may also be the basis for the Department of Labor to award dislocated worker program grants for disaster relief.